sachin-pikle/aura-tutorials/tutorials/service_broker.md

 In this tutorial, we will go through the following flow:

-* Provision a MongoDb instance using Service Broker
+* Provision a MySQL instance using Service Broker
-* Write code to connect microservice version V2 to the MongoDB instance
+* Write code to connect microservice version V2 to the MySQL instance
 * Access GET "/api/creditscore" (in a Browser or in Postman)
 * Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)